US mass killings hit new high in 2019, most were shootings

 “You can’t just always assume you’re safe.
 In that moment, as soon as the El Paso shooting happened, I was on edge,” Munoz said.

-Adding to his anxiety is that as a convicted felon, he’s prohibited from possessing a firearm.
+Adding to his anxiety is that, as a convicted felon, he’s prohibited from possessing a firearm.

 A few weeks later, as he sat behind the wheel of his car, he spotted the driver of an approaching car wielding a firearm.

-“My worst nightmare became a reality.
-I’m the middle of a gunfight and I have no way to defend myself.”
+“My worst nightmare became a reality,” he said.
+“I’m the middle of a gunfight and I have no way to defend myself.”

 In the months since, the self-described social butterfly steers clear of crowds and can only tolerate so much socializing.
 He still drives the same car, still riddled with bullet holes on the side panels, a bullet hole in the headrest of the passenger seat and the words “evidence” scrawled on the doors.
 His shoulder remains pocked with bullet fragments.